Mechanism Redesign: Introduction

+Position auctions (without reserve prices or ironing) are not revenue optimal; however, we show that they can be tuned so that their revenue is approximately optimal.
+For example, in a multi-unit auction for bidders with identically distributed values it is revenue optimal to impose a reserve price; however this optimal revenue is closely approximated by reducing supply instead (e.g., to sell the same number of items in expectation as under the reserve price).
+Moreover, in followup work to ours \citet{HT-19} show that the linking-decisions approach of \citet{JS-07} can be applied to repeated Bayes-Nash auctions with non-identically distributed bidders to give position auctions that approximate the revenue optimal auction arbitrarily closely.

-Our main technical contribution is a method for counterfactual revenue estimation: given two auctions we define an estimator for the equilibrium revenue of one from equilibrium bids of the other.
-Our estimator has a number of appealing properties that contrast with the standard econometric approach to inference in auctions.
-In the standard approach, first the value distribution is inferred from bids of the first auction using equilibrium analysis, and then the estimated value distribution is used to calculate the expected equilibrium revenue of the second auction.
-To infer the value distribution, the standard approach employs estimates of the derivative of the bid function via an estimator that typically must be tuned to trade-off bias and variance using assumptions on the bid distribution.
-In contrast, our method estimates revenue directly from the bids and our estimator requires no distribution dependent tuning.
-Our method is statistically efficient with estimation error proportional to one over the square root of the number of observed bids.
+Our main technical contribution is a method for counterfactual revenue estimation: given two position auctions we define an estimator for the equilibrium revenue of one (the counterfactual auction) from equilibrium bids of the other (the incumbent auction).
+Our estimator has three important properties that contrast with the classical approach to counterfactual revenue estimation in auctions. \begin{enumerate} \item The estimator is a linear functional of the bid distribution and can be applied to any estimator for the bid distribution.